 Christmas Day And A Swedish Church Service

-In Norway, Denmark, and Sweden, December 25 was traditionally considered a holy day.
-They would start the day by going to a church service early in the morning.
+December 25 was traditionally considered a holy day in Norway, Denmark, and Sweden.
+They would start the day by attending a church service early in the morning.

 Even though I grew up in Milwaukee, Wisconsin, I spent many Christmas mornings getting up early to attend a church service in Swedish at a church near my home.
 In Swedish, this church service is called “Julotta.”

-In Sweden, this church service was held on December 25 at 7 am.
+This church service was held in Sweden on December 25 at 7 am.
 Sometimes the services would be held as early as 4 am.
-Many of the services started at 4 am because they believed that the service should begin and end before dawn arrived.
+Many of the services started at 4 am because they believed the service should begin and end before dawn arrived.

 Even though I am not Lutheran, I have always enjoyed attending the Swedish mass or Julotta service on Christmas day.
 I found it was a great way to start Christmas day.

-In the olden days, Christmas Day was also one of the most important days to attend church.
+Christmas Day was also one of the most important days to attend church in the olden days.
 The ride to church would be a festive one.
 We have some old pictures of our relatives, including my mother, taking a sleigh and riding to the church on Christmas morning.

 In Sweden, December mornings are dark and cold.
-They would be lots of candlelights to light the way.
-That made for an extra beautiful ride in the quiet of the Christmas morning as Swedes, and other Scandinavians got up to attend church.
+They would be lots of candlelight to light the way.
+That made for an extra beautiful ride in the quiet of Christmas morning as Swedes and other Scandinavians got up to attend church.

-The ride to church in the Christmas sleigh happened deliberately slow ride so that you could see all your neighbors also on the way to church; the ride home was opposite.
+The ride to church in the Christmas sleigh happened slowly so that you could see all your neighbors on the way to church; the ride home was the opposite.
 The person who could get home from this Christmas service first would be the first one that would have the harvest in the following summer.

 We can only imagine the mad dash that everyone made to get out of the church and get home.
-They would run out the door to be the first person to be home so that they could say that their harvest would be the first harvest in that following year.
-How much fun that must have been to see the sleighs racing through the snow by the morning moonlight.
+They would run out the door to be the first person to be home so they could say that their harvest would be the first in the following year.
+How much fun that must have been to see the sleighs racing through the snow in the morning moonlight.

 In Norway, Christmas Eve celebrations start at 5 pm; the Christmas bells will ring out to signify the start of Christmas Eve.
 Most people will have dinner and Christmas celebrations with family or friends.

 Because this is such an important holiday for the Norwegians, most restaurants and pubs will close on Christmas Eve.
-The streets usually are extremely quiet as most people are home celebrating.
+The streets usually are tranquil as most people are home celebrating.

-In many Scandinavian homes, they celebrate Christmas Ever with a large dinner, .
-In my family, we always had a massive buffet with all kinds of Swedish food.
+In many Scandinavian homes, they celebrate Christmas Eve with a large dinner.
+My family always had a massive buffet with all kinds of Swedish food.